jpittman/vsc/accountability.md

 # Accountability

+In July of 2020, I was publicly addressed for my behavior on Twitter.
+My behavior was identified as harassment by the person who experienced it.
+The display of my behavior was on a streamed Twitch TTRPG show in March of 2018.
+In the time since July 2020, I have been working on understanding the impact my behavior had and how I can do better.

-This exists because I was called out for harassment in July, 2020.
-It's here so I can address the behavior and acknowledge the steps I'm taking to make things better.
+This page is one part of my work towards accountability.
+It's here so I can address my behavior and acknowledge the steps I'm taking to make things better.
 It is a work in progress.
 While the layout may change, it will maintain the content.
 If you have any comments, questions or concerns, please contact me so that I can address them appropriately.

 ## July 2020